DucManhPhan/DucManhPhan.github.io/_post_preparation/2022-14-10-how-to-use-rxjava3.md

     - Subscribing an Observer to multiple ObservableSources is not recommended.
 If such reuse happens, it is the duty of the Observer implementation to be ready to receive multiple calls to its methods and ensure proper concurrent behavior of its business logic.

     - Calling onSubscribe(Disposable), onNext(Object) or onError(Throwable) with a null argument is forbidden.

+4. Some common problems when using Observers

+    - Using only method for onNext event

+        ```java
+        observable.subscribe(item -> doSomething());
+        ```

+        When using this signature of subscribe() method, we won't get notified when the sequence completes.
+More importantly, if an error occurs, an exception will be thrown by RxJava because no implementation of onError can be found, and our app will crash.

+    - How to disconnect between Observable and Observer

+        When calling **Observable.subscribe()** method, normally RxJava will create an Subscription object to connect between Observable and Observer.
+To know more about this architecture, we can read about the following link [What is Reactive programming in Java](https://ducmanhphan.github.io/2019-12-01-What-is-Reactive-programming-in-Java/).

+        ```java
+        Subscription subscription = Observable.just("Hello", "world", "reactive", "programming")
+                                              .subscribe(System.out::println);
+        ```

+        So to disconnect Observable and Observer, calling unsubscribe() method of Subscription.

+        ```java
+        subscription.unsubscribe();
+        ```

+        The unsubscribe() method can be called at any time during items emissions.
+After the call to unsubscribe() method, onNext() won't receive any other item, and the other two methods, onCompleted and onError won't be notified.
+After unsubscription, the observable can stop or continue with item emission, but the observer will not be notified about it.

+        To check whether the subscription has been unsubscribed or Observer and Observable are no longer connected, use Subscription.isUnsubscribed() method.

 <br>